Along Road 737-J in Dead Laundry project area. Photo credit: Kate Bilodeau

 Why this forest is special

-At more than 4 million acres, the Nez Perce-Clearwater National Forest — also called Wild Clearwater Country — in north-central Idaho is known for its wildness.
+At more than 4 million acres, the Nez Perce-Clearwater National Forests — also called Wild Clearwater Country — in north-central Idaho is known for its wildness.
 The Clearwater National Forest is the southernmost part of one of world’s largest inland rainforests, stretching up the continent into Canada.
 With rain comes growth, and with growth, carbon storage.
-The Clearwater National Forest has some has some of the best carbon storage potential east of the Cascades.
+The Clearwater National Forest has some of the best carbon storage potential east of the Cascades.

 Dead Laundry Project

 Logging will include cutting trees more than 20 inches in diameter and cutting mature trees in designated old-growth stands.
 The Forest Service plans to build or “reconstruct” more than 200 miles of roads in this remote area, including bulldozing logging roads through old-growth stands.

 Dead Laundry targets mature and old-growth trees for logging, reducing these significant carbon stores.
 Proposed logging would eliminate or degrade habitat in a remote area that provides wildlife connectivity among three different unfragmented roadless areas.
 This area is home to dozens of species, including bull trout, which is protected under the Endangered Species Act,

 and the Northern Rockies fisher, which relies on mature, complex forest habitat.
 Grizzly bears, who need remote country with few roads, are venturing back into Wild Clearwater Country.

 This sale is about commodity timber production that will release decades of stored forest carbon and harm wildlife habitat.
 The Forest Service claims the project is needed to produce timber, “enhance” old growth, and improve forest health and resilience, but cutting the largest and oldest trees will destroy some of the forest’s rarest and most valuable ecological components.
 The area must be evaluated for old-growth potential, and the mature trees must be protected.